nus-cs2103-AY2021S2/ip/docs/README.md

 to update data directly by editing that data file.

 Caution: If your changes to the data file makes its format invalid, Duke will not be able to run.
+If that happens, please delete the data file.

 ## FAQ